-Another hubpages article from Robert A. Neri Jr. about War and Mass Combat in tabletop RPGs.
+Another hubpages article from Robert A. Neri Jr. about constructing an effective Dark Lord in tabletop RPGs.

 Read it Here.

 Other Hubpages articles by Robert A. Neri Jr.:

 Building Tabletop Myths

 Game Mastery: War as Set Piece

 The regular weekly gameplay blog, The Cabal of Eight, will continue next week.

 Article on Gnomestew written by Robert A. Neri Jr. describing what a Frankengame is and how to stitch one together using parts of disparate roleplaying games.
 It gives the reasons as to why you would do such a thing and gives a brief primer on RPG Anatomy.